 The Kagurazaka District is a great first excursion.
 It is a traditional Tokyo shopping street about half a mile long, filled with an eclectic mix of the new and old.
-For those adventurous and fully insured souls, one of Tokyo’s famous blowfish restaurants is located here.
+For those adventurous souls, one of Tokyo’s famous blowfish restaurants is located here.
 The tiny side streets and alleys that branch off the main street hold restaurants, traditional hotels, temples, and residences.
 Kagurazaka is the place to shop, eat, and people watch.

 Imperial Palace Eastern Garden